-The Rottaler horse is one of the oldest warmblood breeds in Germany, dating back to the Middle Ages.
+The rare Rottaler horse is one of the oldest warmblood breeds in Germany, dating back to the Middle Ages.
 They can be of heavy warmblood type, but also of a lighter type, since they were universally used by the farmers for riding, driving or even field work.
 In the 1960s the Rottaler breed got absorbed by the modern sportive warmblood breeding and their branding „R“ was changed into a „B“, for Bavarian warmblood.

-All my pictures can be licensed for private, editorial and commercial usage and ordered as Fine Art Print.
-The albums only show a part of my large archive.
+All my pictures of rare and endangered horses can be licensed for private, editorial and commercial usage, and ordered as Fine Art Print as well.
+In addition, the albums only show a part of my large archive.
 Contact me directly if you don’t find what you are looking for.

-Are you looking for professional photos of rare and endangered breeds?
-You will find a small selection of my pictures in the breed posts, but you may ask for more specific photos directly.
-All my pictures can be licensed for private, editorial and commercial usage.
+Are you looking for professional photos of rare and endangered horse breeds?
+You will find a small selection of my pictures in the breed posts, however you may ask for more specific photos directly.
+In short, all my pictures can be licensed for private, editorial and commercial usage.